JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 But I say unto you, Love your enemies, bless those that curse you, do good to them that hate you, and pray for them who despitefully use you, and persecute you.

-The "Ordination Sermon" given to the apostles in the Urantia Papers deviates very little in principle from the "Sermon on the Mount" in Matthew's gospel.
+The “Ordination Sermon” given to the apostles in the Urantia Papers deviates very little in principle from the “Sermon on the Mount” in Matthew's gospel.
 And the Papers also take  a strongly positive attitude:

 The major error of modern religions is negativism….Strong characters are not derived from not doing wrong but from actually doing right.